 At this point, you have people on your email list, and you have a good idea of what type of content you will be sent to your list.

-This will be an excellent time to decide on how often you will be sending out emails.
+This will be an excellent time to decide how often you will send out emails.

 I suggest sending out newsletters once a month at first.
-This will get you the habit of sending emails on a regular schedule.
+This will get you into the habit of sending emails regularly.

-You can always decide to increase the number of emails you send out later, but first, it is essential to get yourself used to write a newsletter every month.
+You can always decide to increase the number of emails you send out later, but first, it is essential to get yourself used to writing a newsletter every month.

 It is easy to use the excuse that you do not have anything to say and put an email newsletter on the back-burner.